subatomicglue/ankh/suba_engine/architecture.md

 - `Sprite` - spawns a `Sprite`, from the given Def
 - `Map` - spawns a `Map`, from the given Def
 - `Sound` - spawns a `Sound`, from the given Def
-- `UI` - spawns an `InGameUI` html web component, from the given Def
+- `InGameUI` - spawns an `InGameUI` html web component, from the given Def
-- `Editor` - spawns a `GameProjectEditor` html web component, from the given Def
+- `GameProjectEditor` - spawns a `GameProjectEditor` html web component, from the given Def

 An example def & instance relationship where `Asset` is one of the above types:
 ```